Nov 13, 2024 • 7 min read

 April is likely to be wet

 As autumn progresses, showers are more frequent, but it's never particularly cold.
-Locals make the most of the long Easter weekend, which coincides with a two-week school holidays period, creating a second mini-peak season in Sydney.
-Children love the Royal Easter Show, but parents may want to set a budget before they arrive.
+Locals make the most of the long Easter weekend, which coincides with a two-week break from school, creating a second mini-peak season in Sydney.
+Children love the 12-day carnival at the Royal Easter Show, but parents may want to set a budget before they arrive.

 Key events: Royal Easter Show, Sydney Comedy Festival (until mid-May), ANZAC Day.